Taxstra Logo

 The 11 Qualifying Real Property Trades or Businesses

 Not every real-estate-related activity counts toward Real Estate Professional Status.
-The IRS defines exactly which "real property trades or businesses" qualify under IRC Section 469(c)(7)(C).
-Hours spent in these activities count toward both the 750-hour and 50% tests:
+The IRS defines exactly which "real property trades or businesses" qualify under IRC Section 469(c)(7)(C):

 Day in the Life: The Time Log